thisisyashgarg/news-tweeter-bot/README.md

 # News Commentary Tweeter Bot

-This is a tweeter bot that automatically gets the news from RSS feed and then generates commentary tweet about them and tweets them.
+This is a tweeter bot that automatically gets the news from an api and then generates commentary tweet about them and tweets them

 ## Requirements